stalker-tools/tools/README.md

 ## 1.1 Extract tool

-Command-line _.db, .xdb, .xrp, .xp_ files extract tool.
+Command-line tool to extract _.db, .xdb, .xrp, .xp_ files.
 See help: `paths.py -h` and it sub-command `paths.py e -h`.

 Of course there is low-level command-line tool for analysis of .db/.xdb files content - game files/folders structure.
 See help: `DBReader.py -h` and it sub-commands.